geoschem/GCClassic/.github/ISSUE_TEMPLATE/report-a-gcclassic-bug.md

 ### Before you submit
 NOTE: Please only submit problems pertaining to the GCClassic repository to this issue tracker.
 To report problems in the GEOS-Chem "science codebase" source code, run directory generation scripts, configuration files, or main.F90 driver routine, please [submit a bug report on the geoschem/geos-chem issue tracker](https://github.com/geoschem/geos-chem/issues/new?assignees=&labels=bug&template=report-a-bug-or-technical-issue.md&title=%5BBUG%2FISSUE%5D).

+### What institution are you from?
+Please tell us what institution you are from.

 ### Description of the problem
 Describe your problem here.
 Describe the steps to reproduce the problem here, if possible.